About the MFA Program

 A full-time student will complete the MFA program in two years.
 As of spring 2007, there is a three year time limit for completing the program.

-Graduate studio space is available for all matriculated graduate students at the Master of Fine Arts Building at 450 West 41st Street and 10th Avenue.
+Graduate studio space is available for all matriculated graduate students at the Master of Fine Arts Building at 205 Hudson Street (near Canal).
 In the building, there are several common workshop areas including a woodworking shop, a metal shop, clay studio, computer lab and a black and white and color photo darkrooms.
-There are three rooms used for group critiques as well as one space designated for a drawing studio.
+There are designated used for group critiques as well as one space designated for a drawing studio.
 The building has a loading dock and freight elevators, allowing for the easy entry of bulky or large materials for making art.
-The building, which is for workspace only, is accessible to students seven days a week from 8 AM to 12 midnight throughout the year.
+The building, which is for workspace only, is accessible to students seven days a week from 7 AM to 1 AM throughout the year.
 All studio critique seminars are held at the MFA Building.
 All studio tutorials are scheduled to meet at students’ studios in the MFA Building.
 Students are required to maintain a studio and work at the MFA Building throughout their residency.

-The Hunter Galleries are comprised of two exhibition spaces:
+The Hunter Galleries are comprised of three exhibition spaces:

 The Bertha & Karl Leubsdorf Art Gallery (Ground Floor of the West Building) Professionally organized exhibitions that extend and support the educational programs of the Art Department of Hunter College.

-The MFA Gallery (450 West 41st Street, Ground Floor) A space of 12,000 sq. ft. renovated by graduate students and faculty.
-The entire exhibition program maximizes student and faculty participation in order to expand the parameters of the graduate programs in both fine arts and art history.
+The MFA Gallery (205 Hudson Street) The entire exhibition program maximizes student and faculty participation in order to expand the parameters of the graduate programs in both fine arts and art history.
 Alumni are also encouraged to participate in gallery programs.

 The regular curriculum is supplemented by a monthly lecture series which provides a forum for the presentation of ideas by artists, critics, historians and faculty members.
 Attendance at these lectures is considered important for all students and is required for all students prior to completion of the Mid-Program Review.
 There are also additional lectures provided by the Zabar Visiting Artist Program, and the MFA Student Organization (MFASO).